 Extension Extension description and contents Reason Code of the CRL Entry The reason for revocation can be one of the following: unspecified, KeyCompromise, CACompromise, AffiliationChanged, Superseded, CessationOfOperation.

-Invalidy date The invalidity date provides the date, on which it is known or suspected that the private key was compromised or that the certificate otherwise became invalid.
-This date may be earlier than the revocation date in the CRL entry, which is the date at which the CA processed the revocation.
+Tella Noot of and of o Invalidity date The invalidity date provides the date, on which it the private key was compromised or that the cert invalid.
+This date may be earlier than the revocat which is the date at which the CA processed the tificate otherwise became tion date in the CRL entry,